 Obtain the above minimum coverages through primary insurance or any combination of primary and umbrella insurance.
-In addition, the Department will require the General Aggregate Limit on a per project basis.
+In addition, the LPA will require the General Aggregate Limit on a per project basis.

-Ensure that the Commercial General Liability Insurance policy names the State of Ohio, Department of Transportation, its officers, agents, and employees as additional insureds with all rights to due notices in the manner set out above.
+Ensure that the Commercial General Liability Insurance policy names the State of Ohio, Local Public Agency, its officers, agents, and employees as additional insureds with all rights to due notices in the manner set out above.
 Obtain Explosion, Collapse, and Underground (XCU) coverage at the same limits as the commercial general liability insurance policy.
 In addition, if blasting is to be performed, obtain XCU coverage providing a minimum Aggregate Limit of $5,000,000 and Each Occurrence Limit of $1,000,000.
 Submit proof of insurance, endorsements, and attachments to the Engineer prior to starting the Work.

 C. Comprehensive Automobile Liability Insurance.
 The Comprehensive Automobile Liability policy shall cover owned, non-owned, and hired vehicles with minimum limits as follows: